-The Honour Your Promise on Retirement Security campaign is seeking to secure the support of all political parties to honour commitments made to pensioners and veterans.
-We are calling on those seeking public office to commit to introducing and supporting legislation to ensure all employers, whether they are in the public and private sectors, to live up to the commitments they have made to Canada’s pensioners.
+Honour Your Promise seeks to secure the support of all political parties to honour commitments made to pensioners and veterans.
+We are calling on those in office to oppose or amend Bill C-27 to remove the ability to convert defined benefit plans to target benefit plans.

 What’s the issue?

 The federal government introduced legislation in October 2016 (Bill C-27).
 Bill C-27 could allow Crown corporations and federally-regulated employers to change good defined benefit pension plans into target benefit pension plans.

 Target benefit pension plans or shared risk pension plans are often seen as middle ground between defined benefit plans, which offer a guaranteed pension, and defined contribution plans, which provide a lump sum amount based on investments.

 Target benefit plans provide targets; pensions depend on plan performance.
 All the risk is transferred to employees and retirees.
 In tough times, target plan benefits can be reduced, providing less retirement security for its members.
 This is particularly bad for retirees.

 Why is this a problem?